antimaf/CardinalityEstimation/README.md

   - Linux: GCC
   - macOS: Clang

-For Windows users coming from Python/JavaScript:
+For Windows users coming from other languages:
 1. Download MinGW-w64 from [here](https://www.mingw-w64.org/downloads/)
 2. Download CMake from [here](https://cmake.org/download/)
 3. Add both to your system PATH